-When wearing your Apple Watch, you have to make sure that the back of your Apple smartwatch is touching your skin.
-You see, your wearable device needs skin contact for features like Wrist Detect, Taptic Engine, and electrical and optical heart sensors.
+When wearing your Apple Watch, you must ensure that the back of your Apple smartwatch is touching your skin.
+Your wearable device needs skin contact for features like Wrist Detect, a Taptic Engine, and electrical and optical heart sensors.

 As such, you must wear your Apple Watch with the right fit.
-It means it should not be too tight or too loose.
+It means it should be tight enough and loose enough.
 It also should have room for your skin to breathe.
 This way, your Apple smartwatch will be comfortable to wear.
 It will also let the sensors do their jobs.

 Yes, you can tighten your Apple Watch band for workouts.
 But remember to loosen it when you finish your activities.
 The Apple Watch is similar to a mini-computer worn on your wrist.
 This Apple smartwatch comes with several features and functions.
 These include timekeeping, notifications, communication, remote control, health and fitness, and Apple Pay.

 But the thing is, with the introduction of smartwatches like the Apple Watch, Watch Rash became more prevalent.
-You might have already heard of reports about smartwatch users complaining about rashes underneath the watch and band.
+You might have heard reports about smartwatch users complaining about rashes underneath the Watch and band.

 According to dermatologists, Watch Rash is contact dermatitis.
 It is a form of eczema.
 Contact dermatitis occurs when your skin comes into contact with an allergen, irritants, or friction.
 Is your skin repeatedly getting irritated underneath your Apple Watch?
 You might want to check if you have the following symptoms: